Skip to Content

 Simple tips to get started

 A well-maintained bike makes for a safer, easier and more enjoyable ride, but even new bike will need a few adjustments before its set up correctly.
 Most bike shops suggest going back after a month to have the components rechecked.
-Follow these tips to help keep your bike running smoothly:

 • We suggest carrying a basic toolkit and puncture repair kit.
 You can buy compact kits with allen keys and screwdriver heads from bike shops.